ATTORNEYS SPECIALIZING IN SSDI FOR CHILDREN

 - SSDI Auxiliary Benefits – For children under age 18, these benefits are based on the parent’s social security earnings and/or parent’s disability.
 The SSDI benefits can be terminated if the parent does not fill out and return a form stating the child is in school (or completed a school term) while collecting.

-- “Disabled Adult Child” – After turning 18, the SSA will consider the child to be a “disabled adult child.”
+- “Disabled Adult Child” – After turning 18, the SSA will consider the child a “disabled adult child.”
 This means the child can continue receiving SSDI benefits under this label.
-Just like SSDI for adults, the SSA requires that there is evidence that the child cannot work and/or will never be able to work.
+Just like SSDI for adults, the SSA requires evidence that the child cannot work and/or will never be able to work.
 To be a “disabled adult child,” the child must be:

 - Be over age 18 and unmarried.
 However, if the person marries another “disabled adult child,” the person can still collect SSDI benefits.